-If you are searching for a solid camping cot on a budget, then it's hard to go wrong with the Kingcamp Folding Deluxe cot.
-This product is honestly one of our all-time favorite cots and it retails at a very affordable price, earning it the Best Buy award.
-However, our Editors' Choice award winner, the Coleman Pack-Away Cot doesn't cost all that much more than the Kingcamp Folding Deluxe, so it's worth considering if you can afford it.
-Unfortunately, most of the cots designed for backpacking, like the Helinox Lite, are on the more expensive side, so you are going to struggle to find a suitable ultralight cot if you are on a budget.
+If you are searching for a reliable camping cot on a budget, then it's hard to go wrong with the Kingcamp Folding Deluxe cot.
+This product is honestly one of our all-time favorite cots, and it retails at a very affordable price.
+However, our top pick, the Coleman Pack-Away Cot, doesn't cost all that much more than the Kingcamp Folding Deluxe, so it's worth considering if you can afford it.
+Unfortunately, most of the cots designed for backpacking, like the Helinox Lite, are on the more expensive side, so if you are on a budget, you are going to struggle to find a suitable ultralight cot.

 Ease of Setup

 First and foremost, we rated and compared how much work it took to set up and break down each camping cot.
-We awarded points based on how long it took to assemble/disassemble each cot, if there were any pinch points that we found to be particularly problematic, and how many pieces each cost was made of, as well as how easy it was to fit the collapsed cot back into its carrying bag.
+Points were awarded based on how long it took to assemble/disassemble each cot if there were any particularly problematic pinch points, and how many pieces each cot was made of, as well as how easy it was to fit the cot back into its carrying bag.

 The Coleman Pack-Away Cot closely followed when it came to getting set up.
 This camping cot is almost as easy and fast to unfold as the Kingcamp Folding Deluxe, but the legs are a little more cumbersome to unfold and have a slightly higher potential to pinch some fingers.
-The main body of the Coleman Pack-Away Cot is a single piece, with an optional bedside table and a cup holder that can be added.
-There isn't a defined locking mechanism with this cot, so you do need to take a few moments to make sure the legs are correctly angled before getting in it.
+The main body of the Coleman Pack-Away Cot is a single piece, with an optional bedside table and a cup holder.
+However, you do need to take a few moments to make sure the legs are correctly angled before getting in it, as there isn't a defined locking mechanism with this cot.
 Overall it's quick and easy to get the Coleman Pack-Away Cot ready to go when it's time to go to sleep.

-Another cot from Coleman came next, the Coleman ComfortSmart.
-The only slight struggle we had with this cot is its sheer size but its unibody design can usually be ready to lie down on in less than 2-3 minutes.
-You unfold the main part, then pop out the legs and you are all set.
-This cot includes a mattress, which conveniently stows inside the legs and is easy to pull out and put on top once it's set up.
+Another Coleman cot came next, the Coleman ComfortSmart.
+The only slight struggle we had with this cot is its sheer size, but its unibody design can usually be ready to lie down on in less than 2-3 minutes.
+You unfold the main part, then pop out the legs, and you are all set.
+This cot includes a mattress, which conveniently stows inside the legs and is easy to pull out and put on top once set up.
 However, it can be a little tricky to feed it back in for storage but doesn't add too much time to breaking down the Coleman ComfortSmart.

-The Tough Outdoors Cot and the Teton Sports Outfitter XXL both followed for their fairly typical setup and breakdown process.
-This pair of cots both require a bar across the head and foot of the cot that can take a bit of extra time and effort to put together.
+The Tough Outdoors Cot and the Teton Sports Outfitter XXL both followed for their fairly basic setup and breakdown process.
+Both of these cots require a bar across the head and foot that can take a bit of extra time and effort to put together.
 You need to slide the bar into the sleeve of the fabric and then lock it in place with some keyhole slots and pegs.
 This also tensions the fabric, so it can take a bit of force to lock each bar into position.

 We did like that the version of the Teton Sports Outfitter XXL has a swing arm pivot that aligns the peg and slot when you go to lock it into place that makes it a little easier to set up than the Tough Outdoors Cot - but not by much.

-The three ultralight cots all followed, being considerably more difficult than the other models.
+The three ultralight cots all followed, being considerably more complicated than the other models.
 The Desert Walker Ultra Lightweight Cot and the Helinox Lite both earned a 4 out of 10.
-These have essentially an identical design, with two collapsible poles that run the length of the cot on either side and then four folding legs that get attached to these rails.
-It usually took at least 10 minutes to get these set up, and it took considerable strength to attach or detach the legs.
+These have an identical design essentially, with two collapsible poles that run the length of the cot on either side and then four folding legs that get attached to these rails.
+It usually took at least 10 minutes to get these setup, as well as considerable strength to attach or detach the legs.

 Finally, the Therm-a-Rest Luxury Lite Mesh cot rounded out the back of the group, earning a 3 out of 10.
 We weren't fans of this cot and dreaded whenever it came time to put it together.
 It uses a similar design as the other ultralight cots, with two side rail and a series of collapsible legs that attach.
-However, the double-pole legs have to be twisted 180 degrees during assembly to provide extra strength and rigidity, but it makes it very difficult to assemble.
+However, to provide extra strength and rigidity, the double-pole legs have to be twisted 180 degrees during assembly, making it challenging to assemble.

 It takes considerable strength to bend the legs and lock them into place — enough that we were always concerned about accidentally breaking it — and every one of our judges found this cot to be a gigantic hassle to assemble or disassemble.